This Removable Dance Pole may be your best choice if...

 Unlike some other portable poles that are actually quite heavy, this one is light enough even for a very petite person to carry.
 Plus, the case has both carrying handles and a shoulder strap, making it very versatile.

 There's also room enough to tuck in any additional accessories you might want to carry along, such as a level, stud finder, tape measure, or even the optional LED light.

 I do recommend that you place these items inside a cloth bag or other covering before putting them inside the carrying case though, just to make sure they don't scratch your pole.

-Even better, shipping is included with the purchase of either of their poles (shipping charges apply if purchasing only the LED light).
+Even better, shipping is included with the purchase of either of their poles.

 VSI explains that they can keep their prices low because they don't do any advertising.
 Instead, the company prefers to let word of mouth drive sales so they can save the money they would have spent on advertising, and pass those savings on to you.